chngr/atsisif/README.md

 teeth are valid.
 In particular, nothing checks that a selection is actually a comb.

+## How to Run

+You could either open ```index.html``` directly in your browser, and things should run.
+Alternatively, you could start a web server at the root of the directory and serve it locally.

 ## Misc Notes
 1. Cycles consisting entirely of fractional nodes seem to be a good sign that there is a violated comb inequality nearby.
 Specifically, if one takes a